 The kids’ bath opens off the dining room.
-It has two doors–a pocket door to the sink area, and a hinged door to the tub/toilet area–making it quite flexible.
+It has two doors that divide it into two spaces–a pocket door to the sink area, and a hinged door to the tub/toilet area–making it quite flexible.

 There’s a couple of ways in which finishes and furnishings at Art of Animation are a major upgrade over not just other value resorts, but even moderate resorts.
 Most notable of these is the bath–see the sink furniture in the above photo, and note the tiling in the tub surround, which looks even better in real life than in my photo.